Medical Disclaimer

 (Dextroamphetamine Sulfate) Dexedrine

-Prescription drugs like dexedrine are mostly used to treat narcolepsy and ADHD.
-Dopamine and norepinephrine levels in the brain are raised by dexedrine.
+Prescription drugs like Dexedrine are mostly used to treat narcolepsy and ADHD.
+Dopamine and norepinephrine levels in the brain are raised by Dexedrine.
 To provide more alternatives for treating symptoms, it is available as extended-release capsules and immediate-release tablets.

 Non-stimulant Pharmaceuticals